kiq005/kiq005.github.io/_posts/en/2014-10-26-ge-programmin-languages.md

 lang: en
 ---

 Usually, and most often between **indie developers**, to develop a game some game engine is used.
-It make the development time shorter, and also help advancing tech because a lot of people are using the same platform and need to make it better.
-Here is some popular game engines and yours programming language.<!--break-->
+It make the development time shorter, and also help advancing tech because a lot of people are using the same platform and need to make it better.<!--break--> Here is some popular game engines and yours programming language.

 **Unreal Engine**(UE) and **Unreal Development Kit**(UDK) uses a own language, that is the UnrealScript that is very similar to Java and C++(UE 4 abandoned the UnrealScript and now use the C++) .
 It also have and visual programming platform, the kismet (and Blueprint now in UE 4), and also support flash with ActionScript.